 Local prevalence estimates suggest that around 8,000 women (aged 16+) in Somerset are at risk of domestic abuse, with around 2,000 estimated to be in high to medium risk.
 There are estimated to be between 6,000 to 6,500 children living in households with a risk of domestic abuse.
 The long-standing negative effects for children who are living in abusive households is becoming more clear.

-The police in Somerset recorded 7,290 incidents of domestic abuse during 2014/15, up from 6,110 incidents during 2013/14.
-The rate of domestic abuse incidents recorded by the police for people aged 16 and over in the Avon & Somerset Constabulary Police Force Area was 17.3 per 1,000 during 2014/15.
-This was significantly lower than the England average.
-The force area includes Bristol, North Somerset, South Gloucester and Somerset.
-Therefore in reality the true picture would likely show a certain amount of variation in the rates between the different upper tier local authority areas.
+The police Avon & Somerset Constabulary Police Force Area recorded 27,628 of domestic abuse during 2017/18, with the rate of crime being 16 per 1,000.
+This area includes Somerset, BANES, South Gloucester and Bristol, therefore in reality the true picture would likely show a certain amount of variation in the rates between the different upper tier local authority areas.
 It is widely accepted that incidents of domestic abuse and sexual violence continue to be under-reported.

 Multi Agency Risk Assessment Conferences (MARAC)

 Between April 2018 and March 2019, a total of 457 cases were discussed by Somerset’s MARACs (Multi Agency Risk Assessment Conferences), due to being identified as at high risk of domestic abuse.
 During the course of this year, as a result of an area-wide review of MARAC, a new way of working was piloted to improve outcomes for victims and increase the effectiveness of multi-agency working.
 This resulted in a reduction of the number of cases requiring a face to face MARAC discussion.